shmiko/shmiko.github.io/_posts/2016-06-6-google-maps-calendar-fusion-tables-and-app-scripts.md

 What i decided to do next was to write a Google App Script to read the data via the Calendar API and save the data to a google sheet.
 Then using fusion tables I was able to geocode much quicker, but there are quota limits which sometimes offset the benefit especially if I was to reprocess whilst testing.
-After the fusion table was finished processing the data I was then able to bring the data into my JS script and could use the categories created using the app script code.
+After the fusion table was finished processing the data I was then able to bring the data into my JS script and then I could use the categories created using the app script code.

 Now it was simply a matter of using a specific map icon for each relevent category.